hslloyd/hslloyd.github.io/_news/announcement_10.md

 related_posts: false
 ---

-I received my master's in experimental psychology with a specialization in computational cognition.
+I earned my master's degree in experimental psychology with a specialization in computational cognition at UC San Diego.